Documentation

 </script>

-plugin syntax.
+ist! plugin syntax.
 Simply pass their relative

-path as a string parameter to @include
+path as a string parameter to @include.
+You can omit the .ist extension.

 /* templates/main.ist */